 Personal Injury Claims.
-Under our current insurance policies, our deductibles for marine liability insurance coverage with respect to personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, which primarily result from Jones Act liability in the U.S. Gulf of Mexico, are \$5.0 million for the first occurrence and vary in amounts ranging between \$5.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
-Our deductibles for personal injury claims arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
+Under our current insurance policies, we self-insure \$1.0 million to \$5.0 million per occurrence, depending on jurisdiction, with respect to personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, which primarily result from Jones Act liability in the U.S. Gulf of Mexico.
+Depending on the nature, severity and frequency of claims that might arise during a policy year, if the aggregate level of claims exceed certain thresholds, we may self-insure up to \$100.0 million for each subsequent occurrence.
+For personal injury claims arising due to named windstorms in the U.S. Gulf of Mexico, we self-insure \$10.0 million for the first occurrence and, if the aggregate level of claims exceed certain thresholds, we self-insure up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.

 The Jones Act is a federal law that permits seamen to seek compensation for certain injuries during the course of their employment on a vessel and governs the liability of vessel operators and marine employers for the work-related injury or death of an employee.
 We engage outside consultants to assist us in estimating our aggregate liability for personal injury claims based on our historical losses and utilizing various actuarial models.
 We allocate a portion of the aggregate liability to "Accrued liabilities" based on an estimate of claims expected to be paid within the next twelve months with the residual recorded as "Other liabilities."
-At December 31, 2021, our estimated liability for personal injury claims was \$13.5 million, of which \$5.4 million and \$8.1 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our Consolidated Balance Sheet.
-At December 31, 2020, our estimated liability for personal injury claims was \$14.7 million, of which \$5.9 million and \$8.8 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our Consolidated Balance Sheet.
+At December 31, 2022, our estimated liability for personal injury claims was \$18.3 million, of which \$3.7 million and \$14.6 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our Consolidated Balance Sheets.
+At December 31, 2021, our estimated liability for personal injury claims was \$13.5 million, of which \$5.4 million and \$8.1 million were recorded in "Accrued liabilities" and "Other liabilities," respectively, in our Consolidated Balance Sheets.
 The eventual settlement or adjudication of these claims could differ materially from our estimated amounts due to uncertainties such as:

-- the severity of personal injuries claimed; - significant changes in the volume of personal injury claims; - the unpredictability of legal jurisdictions where the claims will ultimately be litigated; - · inconsistent court decisions; and - the risks and lack of predictability inherent in personal injury litigation.
+- the severity of personal injuries claimed; - significant changes in the volume of personal injury claims; - the unpredictability of legal jurisdictions where the claims will ultimately be litigated; - inconsistent court decisions; and

+• the risks and lack of predictability inherent in personal injury litigation.

 Purchase Obligations.
-At December 31, 2021, we had no purchase obligations for major rig upgrades or any other significant obligations, except for those related to our direct rig operations, which arise during the normal course of business.
+At December 31, 2022, we had no purchase obligations for major rig upgrades or any other significant obligations, except for those related to our direct rig operations, which arise during the normal course of business.

 Services Agreement.
 In February 2016, we entered into a ten-year agreement with a subsidiary of Baker Hughes Company (formerly named Baker Hughes, a GE company) (or Baker Hughes) to provide services with respect to certain blowout preventer and related well control equipment (or Well Control Equipment) on our drillships.
 Such services include management of maintenance, certification and reliability with respect to such equipment.
-Future commitments under the contractual services agreements are estimated to be approximately \$39.0 million per year or an estimated \$170.0 million in the aggregate over the remaining term of the agreements.
+Future commitments under the contractual services agreements are estimated to be approximately \$23.3 million per year or an estimated \$112.5 million in the aggregate over the remaining term of the agreements.

 In addition, we lease Well Control Equipment for our drillships under ten-year finance leases.
-See Note 13 "Leases and Lease Commitments".
+See Note 13 "Leases and Lease Commitments."